Keeping our identities secure has never been more important. In fact, identity theft hit an all-time high in 2016, and it shows no signs of slowing.

 Identity Guard Goes to the Dark Places for You

-Most of us know there is a black market on the Internet where hackers and criminals exchange the stolen financial details of their victims.
+Many of us know there is a black market on the Internet where hackers and criminals exchange the stolen financial details of their victims.
 However, few of us know how to access it.
-What’s more, the average person wouldn’t even want to dig around to unlock the dark places where criminals do their dirty work on the internet.
+What’s more, many people wouldn’t even want to dig around to unlock the dark places where criminals do their dirty work on the internet.

-An alert will be created if your personal information is shared anywhere.
+An alert will be created if your personal information is detected.
 This is an important feature because it makes it possible to stop criminals in their tracks before money is taken from you or purchases are made in your name.

 Learn More: Have You Ever Heard of an Identity Score?